Oniel1721/mini-proyecto/README.md

 For select any place of board you must indicate the row and the column using numbers between 1 and 7.

+For select a direction to move, the game will send you a message with the movements you are allowed to make, the message will look like this "ulrd" those letters represent the initials of the movements, r = right, l = left u = up d = down.
+And you must write one of this letters, if the game detects that you have only one move, it will send you a message like this:
+"This tile can only be moved "movement", do you agree?(N = No, Any word = Yes)" "movement" will be replaced by the movement you have available. if you write "N" it won't move, but if you write any other letter it will move in that direction.

 ##Goal of this game

 The goal of this game is leave your enemies with two tokens or without possibles movements.